HEPA VACUUM CLEANERS : NOT ALL ARE CREATED EQUAL

 Cleaning ability - Many vacuums might have fancy filters or bags, but if the vacuum does not do a thorough cleaning job then it doesn't really matter.
 Your vacuum needs to be able to lift dust, pollens and dander from your carpeting, hard flooring, furniture and anywhere else it might collect.

-Pre filters - These are generally felt or foam and are used to trap larger particles.
+Pre-filters - Vacuums with HEPA filters also often have felt or foam filters used to trap larger particles.
 They usually are placed in front of the vacuum motor to help keep these pollutants from damaging the vacuum motor.

 Sealed systems - This is often overlooked, but might be one of the most important factors.
 It ensures that air does not escape the vacuum before it is put through the entire filtration process.
 If air is allowed to escape before going through all of the filters, then the filtering ability of those filters is rendered useless.

-Bagged system (not bagless) - We find that bagged vacuums retain the dust much better.
+Bagged system (not bagless) - We find that bagged vacuums retain the dust much better and many models are recommended by the Asthma and Allergy Foundation.
 The reason is disposing of the dust and dirt is much cleaner with bags.
 Pollution particles are released back into the air much easier when a customer empties the dust pin instead of a sealed bag.
 Also, filters need to maintained more frequently in bagless systems.

 Our recommended HEPA vacuum brands

 #1 Miele - No company does it better than Miele, they check all of the boxes as far as filtration is concerned.
-They offer different levels of filtration between their vacuum models, but all of the C3 models have everything you would look for in a HEPA vacuum.
+They offer different levels of filtration between their vacuum models, but all of the C3 models have everything you would look for in a HEPA vacuum including pet-friendly models.